 Building Bigger?

 Finally, these instructions are for shade structures that are easy to assemble incrementally as camp members arrive.
 If you have a dedicated crew for assembly who are going to assemble the whole shade structure in one day, then you can use larger pieces of shade cloth, such as 24’⨉24′, to reduce the number of ball bungees that need to be attached.
 Also, you can eliminate the 2-way fittings if you decide to make 10’⨉10’⨉10′ cubes and not cut the EMT tubing.
+(If you aren’t going to cut the EMT tubing, making 10’⨉10’⨉10′ cubes, then use the Qty of 2-way fittings as the number of EMT tubes to buy, and buy zero 2-way fittings.)
 Adjust the size of the shade cloth to fit whatever frame you assemble.
 Since I have no experience with using “multi-square” pieces of shade cloth, I recommend assembling a part of the structure to measure the frame before buying shade cloth and bungees.